CluelessBiker/project2-master-universe/README.md

 ## Credits

 ### Content
 Support was provided by my fellow student & friend [Mats](https://github.com/Pelikantapeten) by aiding me in bouncing off ideas & venting frustrations.
-They also provided imesurable support when my brain was too tired to think straight, & helped me to work through my issues with a second set of eyes.
+They also provided immeasurable support when my brain was too tired to think straight, & helped me to work through my issues with a second set of eyes.
 I cannot thank them enough for being there for me.

 Code for the radio buttons came from [Codepen](https://codepen.io/timtech/pen/ezRamp).